 A Sermon on Acts 2:37-42Read more

 Christianity is not a costume.
 It is not something that is added on top of a life of sin, or in place of previous practices.
 Christians are not people with refined manners and cleaner conversations.
-As Dr. Martyn Lloyd-Jones explains from Acts 2:37–42, “If anyone is in Christ, he is a new creation.”
-All who repent of their sin and believe in Jesus are "born again" into the family of God.
-More than a new set of rules, it is a new identity, an entirely new person with a longing for holiness and an increasing hatred for sin.
+As Dr. Martyn Lloyd-Jones explains in this sermon on Acts 2:37–42, “If anyone is in Christ, he is a new creation.”
+All who repent of their sin and believe in Jesus are born again into the family of God.
+More than a new set of rules, it is a new identity; an entirely new person with a longing for holiness and an increasing hatred for sin.
 This is life transformation, but it comes at a cost.
 Christians are often forcibly removed from prior social circles and seen as judgmental and traditionalistic.
-The gospel opposes mankind's natural desire, which is to pursue self above all else.
-Listen as "The Doctor" provides a correct diagnosis of mankind's self-perceived free thinking; mankind is either in subjection to the devil or to God.
+The gospel opposes humanity’s natural desire, which is to pursue self above all else.
+Listen as Dr. Lloyd-Jones provides a correct diagnosis of humanity’s self-perceived free thinking that is either in subjection to the devil or to God.
 There is no middle ground.
 What a person does reveals where their faith and hope truly rest.
-The choice is clear, either serve God and know the joy to true transformation or serve self and reap the disaster or eternal punishment.
+The choice is clear: either serve God and know the joy to true transformation, or serve self and reap the disaster of eternal punishment.

 Additional Scripture Translations